Schedule of Events

 Add session to My Planner

-Introduction to the Civil, Construction, and Environmental Engineering major, including a live Q&A.
+Introduction to the civil, construction, and environmental engineering major including live Q&A.

 Engineering: Electrical and Computer